Hastur: Appearances

-It is unclear from this quote if Lovecraft's Hastur is a person, a place, an object (such as the Yellow Sign), or a deity.
-This ambiguity is recurrent in Lovecraft's descriptions of mythic entities.

 Later in the same story, it is described that the Mi-Go have been attacked by followers of Hastur, and Hastur is an enemy of the Outer Ones whom the Mi-Go serve:

 Actually, they have never knowingly harmed men, but have often been cruelly wronged and spied upon by our species.
 There is a whole secret cult of evil men (a man of your mystical erudition will understand me when I link them with Hastur and the Yellow Sign) devoted to the purpose of tracking them down and injuring them on behalf of monstrous powers from other dimensions.
 It is against these aggressors—not against normal humanity—that the drastic precautions of the Outer Ones are directed.